Skip to content

 Terminal window

-# Build fresh database from all SQL files
+# Build the database from SQL files

 confiture build --env local